 2. The certificate referred to in paragraph 1 of this Article will be issued:

-- in the Republic of Chile, by the Superintendence of Pensions;
+- in the Republic of Korea, by the National Pension Service;

-- in the Republic of Korea, by the National Pension Service
+- in the Republic of Chile, by the Superintendence of Pensions.

 3. The Liaison Agency of a Contracting Party which issues the certificate referred to in paragraph 1 of this Article will furnish one copy of this certificate to the employee or self-employed person in question as well as the employer of the employee and the Liaison Agency of the other Contracting Party.